apacheignite/documentation/data-grid/data-loading.md

 [/block]
 ## Partition-aware data loading

-In the scenario described above the same query query will be executed on all the nodes.
-Each node will iterate over the whole result set, skipping the keys that does not belong to the node, which is not very efficient with a high number of nodes.
+In the scenario described above the same query will be executed on all the nodes.
+Each node will iterate over the whole result set, skipping the keys that do not belong to the node, which is not very efficient.

 The situation may be improved if partition ID is stored alongside with each record in the database.
 You can use `org.apache.ignite.cache.affinity.Affinity` interface to get partition ID for any key being stored into a cache.